reptar/reptar.github.io/docs/templates.md

 ## Built-in filters

-In addition to the filters available by nunjucks Yarn ships with a few additional built-in filters to make writing templates easier.
+In addition to the filters built-in to nunjucks, Yarn ships with a few additional built-in filters to make writing templates easier.

 Find the [source for built-in filters](http://github.com/yarnjs/yarn/blob/master/lib/render/template.js) in the GitHub repo.